creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-23-Rubiks-cube.md

 ## Cube ordering

-As there are $$M!$$ permutations and that some may be very close to each other and too ambiguous and challenging to distinguish, they iteratively select $$K$$ permutations with the largest Hamming distance.
+As there are $$M!$$ permutations and that some may be very close to each other, too ambiguous and challenging to distinguish, they iteratively select $$K$$ permutations with the largest Hamming distance.
 The network is then trained to recognize which one of the $$K$$ permutations has been applied to the input volume: it is a classification task with $$K$$ categories.
 With $$p$$ the network prediction and $$l$$ the one-hot label, the loss is defined as

 $$ L_p = - \sum{l_j \log p_j}$$

 ## Cube orientation

 In order not to extract only translation invariant features, they add some rotation.
 For each cube there could be 3 (axes) * 2 (directions) * 4 (angles) = 24 configurations.
 Again, to reduce the complexity, they limited the modifications to 180° horizontal and vertical rotations.
-The network has to recognize whether each cube has been rotated or not: it is a multi-label classification task with two $$1xM$$ vectors for each direction with 1 at the position of rotated cubes and 0 otherwise as ground truth.
+The network has to recognize whether each cube has been rotated or not: it is a multi-label classification task with two $$1*M$$ vectors for each direction with 1 at the position of rotated cubes and 0 otherwise as ground truth.
 If $$r$$ are the predicted vectors and $$g$$ the ground truth, the loss is

 $$ L_r = - \sum_i^M{g_i^{hor} \log r_i^{hor} + g_i^{ver} \log r_i^{ver}}$$